-.2 The person designated to perform functions for at-sea electronic maintenance shall either hold an appropriate certificate as specified by the ITU Radio Regulations, as required, or have equivalent at-sea electronic maintenance qualifications, as may be approved by the Administration, taking into account the IMO recommendations on the training of such personnel.
+1.6.2.2 The person designated to perform functions for at-sea electronic maintenance shall either hold an appropriate certificate as specified by the ITU Radio Regulations, as required, or have equivalent at-sea electronic maintenance qualifications, as may be approved by the Administration, with account for the recommendations1 of IMO on the training of such personnel.

-1.6.3 DUPLICATION OF EQUIPMENT
+1.6.3 Duplication of equipment.